cdburkard/Azure-AD-Abuse/AZADRBAC-Abuse.md

 # Deducing the impact of a compromised Azure AD user assigned to a Built-In-Role
-Azure AD has an ever expanding number of built-in roles.
-A common question for both offensive and defensive security professionals is:
+Azure AD has an ever expanding set of built-in roles.
+Some common questions for both offensive and defensive security professionals are:

 "What happens if a user with Azure AD role XYZ is compromised?
 Should we alert on this?
 What is the worst case scenario?
 As a pentester, should I target users with this role?"

-This page seeks to answer these question in a simple and concise way.
+This page seeks to answer these question in a simple way.

 # Role matrix